NeoSecundus/PyODB/README.md

 inserted into the database schema.

 > IMPORTANT: If a class changes between executions the table retains the old definition.
-> It is advisable to reset the database manually in case it was persistet.
+> It is advisable to reset the database manually in case it was persisted.

 The UML Diagram below shows what such a conversion looks like: